JohnnyRacket/snowflake-id/README.md

 GET `/generate`: generates a new 64 bit uint snowflake id using epoch time, a random or assigned machine id, and a sequential increment.

 ## Benchmarked
-Autocannon results running locally on a an 2015 mbp
+Autocannon results running locally on a 2015 mbp

 ```
 Running 10s test @ http://localhost:3000/generate